Nom-nom-hub/blueprint-kit/templates/commands/constitution.md

 - Ensure principles support the integration of specifications, goals, and blueprints
 - Maintain the core Blueprint-Driven Development philosophy
 - Document the rationale for each principle

+## Decision-Making Hierarchy for Ambiguous Situations

+When user input is unclear or missing, use this hierarchy to make decisions:

+1. **Default to industry best practices** - When technology decisions are ambiguous, choose the most common industry standard for the given context (e.g., OAuth 2.0 for web authentication, REST for API design)

+2. **Preserve existing architecture** - When updating, maintain compatibility with existing components unless specifically instructed otherwise

+3. **Prioritize security and performance** - When trade-offs exist, favor more secure and performant options by default

+4. **Follow progressive enhancement** - Favor approaches that work for basic requirements first, then enhance

+5. **Document assumptions** - Clearly mark any decisions made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before updating constitution**: Verify `.blueprint/memory/constitution.md` exists, if not, create from template
+2. **During update**: Preserve existing structure while incorporating new principles
+3. **After update**: Confirm file is properly formatted and accessible